tubalmartin/YUI-CSS-compressor-PHP-port/README.md

     * Added newer unit lengths `ch, rem, vw, vh, vm, vmin` so we can replace `0rem` or `0vw` with `0`.
 * Colors compression:
     * Percentage and negative RGB values are supported i.e. `rgb(100%, 0%, 0%)` gets minified to `red`.
-    * RGB colors outside the sRGB color space (`0 - 255` or `0% - 100%`) are clipped i.e. `rgb(280, -1, -100)` gets minified to `red` because it's the same as `rgb(255, 0, 0)`.
     * HSL colors are compressed too, i.e. `hsl(0, 100%, 50%)` gets minified to `red`.
 HSL angles are wrapped and values are clipped if needed.
-    * Some colors are compressed to its color name if it's shorter: `#f00` gets minified to `red`.
-* All regular expressions that match text are case insensitive.
+* All CSS properties are lowercased.

 <a name="unittests"></a>

 ## 3. Unit Tests

-Unit tests are updated according to all bug fixes and enhancements made so do not run YUI's original unit tests against this port.
+Unit tests from YUI are not modified to fit this port so that you if a YUI test fails you can see the improvements/fixes this port provides over the original.

-**60** unit tests written!!
+**60+** unit tests written!!

 How to run the test suite: